 For example, Dr. Rhodes, a CDC statistician, made arguments to exclude the lowest exposure cases, claiming that the fact that their exposures were low suggested family behavior that made them unusual.
-The low rate of adverse outcomes in this group of children, of course, created variability in the data's dependent variable making it possible to establish statistical significance (Page 104).
+The low rate of adverse outcomes in this group of children, of course, created variability in the data's dependent variable making it possible to establish statistical significance.
+Page 104: (Please see the attached appendix for actual quotes taken from the minutes of the Simpsonwood meeting).
 At the same time, he made arguments to exclude some cases that had unusually high thimerosal exposures and adverse outcomes.
-Any high exposure, high outcome group helped to produce a discernible signal in the data (Page 105).
-Additionally, he recommended including infants previously excluded because of either congenital or birth disorders.
-These additions would serve to add "noise" which could obscure the signal (Page 107).
+Any high exposure, high outcome group helped to produce a discernable signal in the data.
+Page 105: Additionally, he recommended including infants previously excluded because of either congenital or birth disorders.
+These additions would serve to add "noise" which could obscure the signal.
+(Page 107)